Ever wonder what makes cooking a messy business? It’s probably stress. Or maybe the lack of space on the kitchen counter top. Maybe the ingredients?

-It begins with shopping for the ingredients that requires a lot of thinking, especially when you’re unprepared and you don’t plan your dinner right.
+It begins with shopping for the ingredients that require a lot of thinking, especially when you’re unprepared and you don’t plan your dinner right.
 I also consider the ingredients and the time needed to cook the planned dish.

 As soon as you’re done shopping for dinner, all that’s left is cooking the dinner yourself.
 All right, prepare the ingredients and the utensils, and start cooking.
 But can you handle the task of cooking dinner with a messy workplace in the kitchen?
 Probably not, if you’re the stressful kind.
-There’s too much clutter as well… fruit and vegetable peelings, used plates and saucers for ingredients (particularly sliced meat, vegetables and spices), and some utensils.
+There’s too much clutter as well… fruit and vegetable peelings, the used plates and saucers for ingredients (particularly sliced meat, vegetables, and spices), and some utensils.
 Seeing your kitchen in such a mess can make you feel tired, even if you haven’t done much work yet.

 I had the habit of turning on the stove and sauteing onions and garlic while preparing the rest of the ingredients, which can be stressful.
 Oh well, old habits die hard.
 I just couldn’t stop doing it as if I was in a hurry and I feel like multitasking.

 Suppose something could go wrong while in the process of cooking a meal… like burnt dinner or some common kitchen accidents.
 That would be terrible, but at times it’s inevitable.
 But of course, it’s something you can avoid if only you exercise caution.